Is There Such a Thing as a Safe Investment?

 • Certain money market funds may offer greater liquidity than others.

-Investment-grade Corporate Bonds
+Corporate Bonds

-Corporate bonds may not be as safe as CDs or government bonds, but investors generally consider them a lower risk than stocks.
+Corporate bonds may not be as conservative as CDs or government bonds, but investors generally consider them a lower risk than stocks.
 The term “investment grade” lets investors know a bond is a lower risk based on ratings received by either Standard & Poor’s or Moody’s.
 You can purchase corporate bonds through some online brokerage accounts.

-Investors expect that a higher-quality investment-grade bond—rated AAA, AA+, AA, and AA- by Standard & Poor’s—will perform consistently and pay interest on a regular basis.
+Investors expect that a higher-quality investment-grade bond — rated AAA, AA+, AA, and AA- by Standard & Poor’s — will perform consistently and pay interest on a regular basis.
 Bonds rated A+, A, and A- also are considered stable, while those rated BBB+, BBB, and BB- may carry more risk but are still considered capable of living up to their debt obligations.
 Like other types of bonds, corporate bonds are susceptible to interest rate risk, and with a longer commitment, there’s typically more exposure to that risk.

 Corporate Bond Pros: